queryverse/IterableTables.jl/README.md

 ## Overview

-IterableTables defines a  generic traits interface for tabular data.
+IterableTables defines a  generic interface for tabular data.

 The package currently has support for the following data sources:
 [DataFrames](https://github.com/JuliaStats/DataFrames.jl),